nikita-bachhas/IoTCourseProject/README.md

-# IoT Course Project - Flower Identifcation Application
+# IoT Course Project - Flower Identification Application

 ## Image Classification of Flowers using an Android Application
  Users can take or upload any image of a flower and the type of flower is recognised and returned